LearnWeb3DAO/ICO/README.md

   export const TOKEN_CONTRACT_ADDRESS = "address-of-your-token-contract";
   ```

+  - Replace `"abi-of-your-nft-contract"` with the abi of the NFT contract that you deployed in the last tutorial.
+  - Replace `"address-of-your-nft-contract"` with the address of the NFT contract that you deployed in your previous tutorial.
+  - Replace `"abi-of-your-token-contract"` by the abi of the token contract.
+To get the abi of the Token contract, go to `hardhat-tutorial/artifacts/contracts/CryptoDevToken.sol` and then from`CryptoDevToken.json` file get the array marked under the `"abi"` key.
+  - Replace `"address-of-your-token-contract"` with the address of the token contract that you saved to your notepad earlier in the tutorial.

-- Now in your terminal which is pointing to `my-app` folder, execute
+- Now in your terminal which is pointing to `my-app` folder, execute the following:

   ```bash
   npm run dev